communitybridge/docs/Login/log-in-with-github.md

 1. Click **Authorize linuxfoundation**.

    The CommunityBridge Dashboard appears.
-Your user account appears in the top-right corner and above the Navigation pane:
+Your user account appears in the top-left corner and above the Navigation pane:

    ![Sign In Role](imgs/lfx-sign-in-role-identification.png)